Azure/aca-dotnet-workshop/docs/aca/10-aca-iac-bicep/ci-cd-azdo.md

 #### Create a Service Connection for GitHub

 Provide access to the repository forked above by creating a service connection to GitHub.
 You create a new pipeline by first selecting a GitHub repository and then a YAML file in repository at path [.ado/infra-deploy.yml](https://raw.githubusercontent.com/Azure/aca-dotnet-workshop/main/.ado/infra-deploy.yml){target=_blank}.

 The repository in which the YAML file is present is called self repository.
 By default, this is the repository that your pipeline builds.

 There are three authentication types for granting Azure Pipelines access to your GitHub repositories while creating a pipeline.
-Follow guide at [this link](https://learn.microsoft.com/en-us/azure/devops/pipelines/repos/github?view=azure-devops&tabs=yaml#access-to-github-repositories){target=_blank}
+Follow guide at this [link](https://learn.microsoft.com/en-us/azure/devops/pipelines/repos/github?view=azure-devops&tabs=yaml#access-to-github-repositories){target=_blank}
 to create service connection for GitHub.

 ![AZDO GitHub Connection](../../assets/gifs/azdo-github-connection.gif)

 #### Create Service Connection for Azure Subscription

-Create a new service connection to your azure subscription by following the steps at [this link](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#create-a-service-connection){target=_blank}.
+Create a new service connection to your azure subscription by following the steps at this [link](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#create-a-service-connection){target=_blank}.

 !!! note
-    Update the created service connection role to have **[User Access Administrator](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator)** role.
+    Update the created service connection role to have **[User Access Administrator](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator){target=_blank}** role.
 This is required for pipeline to be able to perform role assignments in the infrastructure components deployed.
 To update the role of a service connection in Azure DevOps to have the User Access Administrator role, you can follow these steps:

     - Navigate to the Azure portal and select the subscription where the service connection is created.